cs-chan/Total-Text-Dataset/README.md

 # News

 TOTAL-TEXT is a word-level based English curve text dataset.
 If you are insterested in text-line based dataset with both English and Chinese instances, we highly recommend you refer to [SCUT-CTW1500](https://github.com/Yuliang-Liu/Curve-Text-Detector).
 In addition, a recent ICDAR2019 Robust Reading Challenge on Arbitrary-Shaped Text ([ArT](http://rrc.cvc.uab.es/?ch=14)), which is extended from Total-Text and SCUT-CTW1500, is held for stimulating more improvements on the arbitrary-shaped text reading task.
-We welcome your participantion, and the winner will be rewarded with substantial awards.
+We welcome your participation, and the winner will be rewarded with substantial awards.

 ## Table Ranking